wlonk/arcadia/arcadia.md

 basically roll to see how much it'll cost you, and you can't fully back out.
 Cost can exist in terms of relationship or maybe reputation.

+TODO Alex points out that this is about "your knack for knowing what someone else wants", and I add "and how they feel".
+This is a useful frame for what we're doing here.

+TODO THIS IS THE THING!
+It's about what advantage you can take from it, isn't it?
+I mean, it's about telling the table truths, but the table... wants to know.
+Allie and I just finished season 2 of _The Americans_, and one thing I was talking about is how deceiving the audience and then doing a big reveal never works as well as you think it will.
+It works better in an RPG sometimes, because you're participants as well as audience, but basically, this is about "can you get advantage from this knowledge"

 All of these questions pertain very much to the moment; we only ever get partial views of each other.
 This means that some questions, while they might in a broader sense have an answer, in the moment, they might not.